Hip Hemiarthroplasty Surgeon

 Complications of hip hemiarthroplasty include infection, dislocation, deep vein thrombosis, loosening of the prosthesis, and failure to relieve pain.
 Discuss with Dr. Okoroha if you have concerns regarding hip hemiarthroplasty surgery.

-If you would like to have additional information on treatment of hip fractures or would like to learn more about hip hemiarthroplasty, please contact the office of Dr. Okoroha, Hip Hemiarthroplasty Surgeon serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you would like to have additional information on treatment of hip fractures or would like to learn more about hip hemiarthroplasty, please contact the office of Dr. Okoroha, Hip Hemiarthroplasty Surgeon serving the communities of Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.